California drought renews thirst for desalination plants

 If approved as expected in June by the City Council, the plant would open in the fall of 2016, initially delivering nearly 3 million gallons of water a day - about 30 percent of municipal demand - and ramping up capacity as needed, said Joshua Haggmark, Santa Barbara's water resources manager.

-Another 15 to 17 seawater desalting plants are in the design or planning phase around the state, said Heather Cooley, water programme director for research nonprofit Pacific Institute.
+Another 15 to 17 seawater desalting plants are in the design or planning phase around the state, said Heather Cooley, water program director for research nonprofit Pacific Institute.

 MORE CONSERVATION URGED AS ALTERNATIVE